-Martin-Thomsen Architecture PLLC (established in 2020) and TCM Studio (established in 2010), are both based in Brooklyn, New York, and founded by T. Camille Martin-Thomsen, AIA, NCARB, NOMA (she/her/hers).
+Martin-Thomsen Architecture PLLC (established in 2020) and TCM Studio (established in 2010), are both based in Chicago, Illinois, and founded by T. Camille Martin-Thomsen, AIA, NCARB, NOMA (she/her/hers).

 Camille is the 476th African American female architect to receive licensure in the U.S and both studios are 100% founded and owned by Camille and currently pending M/WBE certification (Minority and Women-owned Business Enterprises).